Blog Posts

 Less Is More

 It all started a couple of years ago when I met my then partner Chris S. He’s the type of guy who loves stats.
 A real data analyst.
-So for him it was more of a question of ‘why wouldn’t you want to find out all of the intrinsic details of running? and all of the #’s that coincide with it?’
+So for him it was more of a question of "Why wouldn’t you want to find out all of the intrinsic details of running? and all of the #’s that coincide with it?"
 It’s logic, right?
 He bought books, he read articles, he bought a Heart Rate (HR) monitor and a foot pod and he eventually went to a sports lab and did a Lactate Threshold Test.
-The latter I will come to shortly…

 Read more »